Voodoo Music + Arts Experience

-The Voodoo Music + Arts Experience (formerly The Voodoo Music Experience), commonly referred to as Voodoo or Voodoo Fest, is a multi-day music and arts festival held in City Park in New Orleans, Louisiana.
+The Voodoo Music + Arts Experience (formerly The Voodoo Music Experience), commonly referred to as Voodoo or Voodoo Fest, was a multi-day music and arts festival held in City Park in New Orleans, Louisiana.
+First started in 1999, it was last held in October 2019, after being canceled in 2020 and 2021 due to the pandemic, and canceled in 2022 without explanation.

-The Voodoo Experience has hosted more than 2000 artists and over one million festival-goers during its existence.
-The festival has been twice nominated for Pollstar's Music Festival of the Year.
-It was acquired by Live Nation Entertainment in 2013 and is produced by C3 Presents.
-Don Kelly, Voodoo's former General Counsel and COO, is Festival Director and oversees the event.
+The Voodoo Experience has hosted a wide variety of artists, and has had as many as 180,000 festival-goers in 2018.
+Voodoo is owned by Live Nation Entertainment, which acquired a majority stake in 2013, and was produced by its Austin-based subsidiary C3 Presents after being acquired.
+Don Kelly, Voodoo's former General Counsel and COO, is Festival Director has overseen the event.

 The Voodoo Experience is known for including national artists from all genres, such as Stone Temple Pilots, Foo Fighters, Marilyn Manson, Pearl Jam, Metallica, Rage Against the Machine, Muse, Eminem, Red Hot Chili Peppers, Arcade Fire, Tiësto, Nine Inch Nails, KISS, R.E.M., Modest Mouse, Thirty Seconds to Mars, Calvin Harris, The Weeknd, Deadmau5, The Black Keys, Neil Young, Green Day, Snoop Dogg, Duran Duran, Porcupine Tree, The Smashing Pumpkins, My Chemical Romance, 50 Cent, Cowboy Mouth and 311 as well as local Louisiana musicians such as The Original Meters, Trombone Shorty and Orleans Avenue, The Preservation Hall Jazz Band, Rebirth Brass Band, and Dr. John.

 History

-Since its 1999 Halloween weekend debut, the annual event has become a Halloween tradition for music fans, both locally and others who travel from around the world.
-Throughout Voodoo’s -year run, more than one million festival-goers have gathered to see performances from about 2,000 artists.
-The event has also been twice nominated for Pollstar's Music Festival of the Year and in 2005, Voodoo founder Stephen Rehage and his team were presented with a key to the city, following the Voodoo 2005 post-Katrina event.
+From its 1999 Halloween weekend debut, till the last event in 2019m the annual event was a Halloween tradition for music fans, both locally and others who travel from around the world.
+Throughout Voodoo’s -year run, more than one million festival-goers gathered to see performances from roughly 2,000 artists.
+The event was twice nominated for Pollstar's Music Festival of the Year, and in 2005, Voodoo founder Stephen Rehage and his team were presented with a key to the city, following the Voodoo 2005 post-Katrina event.